Calibration of syndrome measurements in a single experiment: Calibrated syndrome measurements

 to the expectation value of $s$.
-These quantities are obtained from the calibration measurement shown in Fig.~\ref{fig:calibration}, where the tilde indicates that these are expectation values of the outcomes of noisy measurements.
-Throughout this article we neglect the effects of the finite sample size in an experiment and assume for simplicity that the obtained outcome frequencies yield the expectation values up to sufficient accuracy.
+Indeed, the same factors apply outside the calibration experiment whenever using the same syndrome measurement.
+As mentioned above, in this article we neglect the effects of the finite sample size in an experiment and assume for simplicity that the obtained outcome frequencies yield the expectation values up to sufficient accuracy.

 The expectation value $\expectationcalibrationideal$ of the initial state $\calibrationinitialstate$ of the calibration measurement can be calculated because we assume that this state can be prepared perfectly.
 Evaluating Eq.~(\ref{eq:betagamma}) requires $\expectationcalibrationideal\neq 0$, which can be achieved, for example, by using a code word as the initial state.
 Another possible choice is the product state